sosauce/CuteMusic/README.md

 </p>

 ---
-<h1>⚠️ Notice about beta !!</h1>
+<h1>⚠️ Notice</h1>

-CuteMusic is currently in BETA, which means:
+CuteMusic is currently in its first versions, which means:

 - You may want to keep your main music player for now, as CM lacks some features notably metadata editing and may be unstable!
 - ANY bug reports / issues will be taken into consideration